kumahq/kuma-website/app/_src/networking/hostnamegenerator.md

   template: "{% raw %}{{ .DisplayName }}.{{ .Namespace }}.svc.{{ .Zone }}.mesh.local{% endraw %}"
 ```
 {% endpolicy_yaml %}

+The second creates a hostname for each `MeshService` synced from another Kubernetes zone that were created from a headless `Service`.
+For example, instance `redis-0` of `MeshService` of name `redis` and namespace `redis-system` from zone `east` would obtain `redis-0.redis.redis-system.svc.east.mesh.local`

 {% policy_yaml synced-headless-kube-mesh-service %}
 ```yaml